cypress-io/cypress-documentation/source/guides/guides/cross-browser-testing.md

 Cypress triggers Firefox's internal garbage collection (GC) to better manage the browser's memory consumption. {% url "Learn more here" configuration#firefoxGcInterval %}.
 {% endnote %}

-{% note warning 'Firefox Headless Video Recording' %}
-Video recording is not currently supported in the **Firefox** headless browser.
-See {% issue 1767 %} for more details.
-{% endnote %}

 Excluding {% url "Electron" launching-browsers#Electron-Browser %}, any browser you want to run Cypress tests in needs to be installed on your local system or CI environment.
 A full list of detected browsers is displayed within the browser selection menu of the {% url "Test Runner" test-runner %}.

 {% imgTag /img/guides/cross-browser-testing/cypress-browser-selector.png "Cypress Test Runner with Firefox selected as the browser" "no-border" %}